muhammadbassio/OAuthKit/README.md

 ## Installation
 ### Manually

-N8iveKit can be integrated manually into your project, dependency managers support coming soon.
+OAuthKit can be integrated manually into your project, dependency managers support coming soon.